Janmejay1998/CS-583-A-Deep-Learning/Homework Assignment 1/Readme.md

 Check the tutorials for some of the parameters (e.g., “https://machinelearningmastery.com/how- to-develop-a-convolutional-neural-network-from-scratch-for-mnist-handwritten-digit-classification/”).

-•Build a three-layer feedforward network: [6 points]
+* Build a three-layer feedforward network: [6 points]

 x →h1 →h2 →p(y|h2).
 (1)